terrylinooo/shieldon/README.md

 // Set core components.
 $shieldon->setComponent(new \Shieldon\Component\Ip());
+// This compoent will only allow popular search engline.
+// Other bots will go into the checking process.
 $shieldon->setComponent(new \Shieldon\Component\Robot());

 // You can ignore this setting if you only use one Shieldon on your web application.
 This is for multiple instances.